 Every fall, we're impressed by all the creative ways couples incorporate autumnal details into their wedding celebrations.
 One of our favorite fall wedding ideas?
 Celebrating the season’s bounty of fruit by setting up an apple cider bar!
-An apple cider bar is a not-so-expensive way to upgrade your fall wedding, and it's a delicious, crowd-pleasing, (optionally) non-alcoholic beverage that all your guests can enjoy.
-Plus, a dressed-up serving station can add a beautiful décor component to your reception.
+It's a not-so-expensive way to upgrade your fall wedding, and it's a delicious, crowd-pleasing, (optionally) non-alcoholic beverage that all your guests can enjoy.
+Plus, a dressed-up serving station can add a beautiful decor component to your reception.

 Of course, you'll want to make sure your apple cider bar stands out from the rest.
 A great way to do that is to specialize it to suit your wedding—for example, if the forecast calls for cooler temps, help guests warm up by setting up a drink station with mugs and beverage dispensers full of piping hot apple cider.
 Believe us, they'll appreciate such a thoughtful touch.
 Another idea: Serve up glasses of freshly pressed apple cider at cocktail hour or on the dessert table alongside sugared cider donuts!

 Read on for eight apple cider bar ideas that are sure to make this delicious fall wedding trend even more special.